rainmanh/jumpscale_core8/docs/AYS/AYS-Introduction.md

 We use only one command `ays` to control everything:

-- Convert a blueprint to one or more ays instances by `ays blueprint`
+- Convert a blueprint to one or more AYS service instances by executing `ays blueprint`
 - Configure all dependencies of a given service by executing `ays init` on the AYS repository of the service
 - Install a service by executing `ays install`
 - Start all services: `ays start`
 - Stop all services: `ays stop`
 - check `ays --help` for a complete list of available commands

 ### Next